-- B. I will assume responsibility for safe delivery of the medication to school. - C. I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment. - D. I release and agree to hold the Board of Education, its officials, and its employees harmless from any and all liability foreseeable or unforeseeable for damages or injury resulting directly or indirectly from this authorization.
+- C. I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment. - D. I release and agree to hold the Board of Education, its officials, and its employees harmless from any and all liability foreseeable or unforeseeable for damages or injury resulting directly or indirectly from this authorization.

-Signature of Parent 1 Date Home Telephone Work Telephone
+Signature of Parent

+Home Telephone

+Work Telephone